Molajo/IoC/README.md

 'existing' instance.
 For the most part, that is handled transparently but it is helpful to understand how.

-When a service is instantiated, three basic instantiation questions are answered (if not answered explicitly by including those elements in the $options array or defining the values in a custom dependency injector, the default answer is assumed to be false for each question.):
+When a service is instantiated, three basic instantiation questions are answered (if not answered explicitly by including those elements in the $options array or defining the values in a Custom DI, the default answer is assumed to be false for each question.):

 1. Is a *Static Instance* needed?
 If so, **$static_instance_indicator** is set to true.